-CRITERIA SUPERIOR (10.0) ADEQUATE (7.5) MINIMAL (5.0) SCORE DELIVERY - PRESENTATION (25%) The speaker delivers the message in a confident, poised, enthusiastic manner.
+CRITERIA SUPERIOR (10.0) ADEQUATE (7.5) MINIMAL (5.0) SCORE DELIVERY (25%) PRESENTATION The speaker delivers the message in a confident, poised, enthusiastic manner.
+The volume is not too low or too loud and the rate is not too fast or too slow.
+The volume is too low or too loud and the rate is too slow or too fast.
 The volume and rate varies to add emphasis and interest.
+The pronunciation and enunciation are clear.
+The pronunciation and enunciation are unclear.
 Pronunciation and enunciation are very clear.
-The speaker exhibits very few disfluencies, such as "ahs", "uhms", or "you knows".
+The second of the se The speaker exhibits few disfluencies, such as "ahs", "uhms" or "you knows" "uhms" or "you knows" The speaker exhibits many disfluencies, such as "ahs", "uhms" or "you knows" The speaker exhibits very few disfluencies, such as "ahs", "uhms", or "you knows".
 The speaker holds the attention of the entire audience with the use of direct eye contact, seldom looking at notes.
 Visual aids enhance understanding and capture the audience's attention.
 Font sizes, spacing and headings are used effectively.
-Presentation length is within 2 minutes of allotted time.
-The volume is not too low or too loud and the rate is not too fast or too slow.
-The pronunciation and enunciation are clear.
-The speaker exhibits few disfluencies, such as "ahs", "uhms", or "you knows".
+Presentation length is within 2 minutes of allotted time. "uhms", or "you knows".
 Consistent use of direct eye contact with audience, but still returns to notes.
 Visual aids are used, but the structure is somewhat distracting.
 Font sizes may be too small, spacing may be cluttered or headings are unclear.
-Presentation length is within 4 minutes of allotted time.
-The volume is too low or too loud and the rate is too slow or too fast.
-The pronunciation and enunciation are unclear.
-The speaker exhibits many disfluencies, such as "ahs", "uhms", or "you knows".
+Presentation length is within 4 minutes of allotted time. "uhms", or "you knows".
 The listener is distracted by problems in the delivery of the message and has difficulty understanding the words in the message.
 Displays minimal eye contact with audience, while reading mostly from notes.
 Visual aids are not used or they detract from audience understanding.
 Poor use of spacing, font sizes and headings.
 Presentation is at least 5 minutes above or below allotted time.

-Total out of 40:
+Total Score out of 40: